udima-university/moodle-mod_jitsi/README.md

 Jitsi Meet deployment servers can be complex and is beyond the scope of this article but you can review our ansible playbook ([ansible-jitsi-meet](https://github.com/udima-university/ansible-jitsi-meet)).

-Alternatively you could explore on buying Jitsi Meet as a service with some provider (ie: https://jaas.8x8.vc).
+Alternatively you could explore on buying Jitsi Meet as a service with some provider (ie: https://jaas.8x8.vc) with an important discount for Moodle users (read more below).

 Many Governmental Education Institutions deploy their own Jitsi servers to be used by their schools or universities... you could ask them if they provide Jitsi token credentials for this configuration.